pblin/re-datamarket-mvp/README.md

-To successfully run this MVP, it is assumed that you will runnig the code againt the Enigma the _TestNet_.
+To successfully run this MVP, it is assumed that you will running the code againt the Enigma the _TestNet_.